dis-sg/dis-sg.github.io/_posts/2020-08-12-creative-weekly-5.md

 <figcaption><a href="https://galleryand.co/" target="_blank">(Source)</a></figcaption>
 </figure>

-National Heritage Board’s (NHB) National Day tribute was made in collaboration with media outlet Not Safe For TV.
+National Heritage Board’s National Day tribute was made in collaboration with video production house Not Safe For TV.
 The video, titled For Your 55th, explores the growing acceptance of interracial relationships over the years.

 <div class="video-responsive"><iframe width="1263" height="480" src="https://www.youtube.com/embed/3zcqgkTFbdE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-The video was tastefully done and highlighted superimposed reenacted scenes of the past on current day building canvases.
+The video which superimposed reenacted scenes of the past on current day building canvases, as tastefully done.

-In the accompanying <a href="https://www.roots.sg/learn/stories/conversion-circumcision-and-an-angry-mum/conversion-circumcision-and-an-angry-mum-the-journey-of-one-couples-interracial-marriage" target="_blank">article</a>, a Chinese-Malay couple shared about the struggles faced during their courtship days of the 1990s. interracial marriages have since become more common, accounting for close to one-fourth of marriages as of 2018.
+In the accompanying <a href="https://www.roots.sg/learn/stories/conversion-circumcision-and-an-angry-mum/conversion-circumcision-and-an-angry-mum-the-journey-of-one-couples-interracial-marriage" target="_blank">article</a>, a Chinese-Malay couple shared about the struggles faced during their courtship days of the 1990s.
+Interracial marriages have since become more common, accounting for close to one-fourth of marriages as of 2018.

-On a creative note, it is encouraging that government agencies are increasingly willing to partner with independent media outlets and giving them full credit for work done.
+On a creative note, it is encouraging that government agencies are increasingly willing to partner with independent media outlets and give them full credit for their work.

 <h2>Bonus: Beatty Oh’s BTO</h2>
 As millennials enter adult life, businesses have to adapt their communication practices to connect with them.
 Local government agencies think they have found a winning formula: memes.